annalach/aws-lambda-go/README.md

 ## Testing locally

-In the `src` directory run the following commands to build, run and test your Lambda function:
+In the root directory run the following commands to build, run and test your Lambda function:

 ```
 docker build -t aws-lambda-go:latest .